Variance Reduced EXTRA and DIGing and Their Optimal Acceleration for Strongly Convex Decentralized Optimization: Non-accelerated Variance Reduced EXTRA and DIGing

-The next theorem gives the communication complexity and stochastic gradient computation complexity of algorithm (\ref{non-acc-s1})-(\ref{non-acc-s4}) in a unified way. \begin{theorem} Suppose that Assumption \ref{assumption_f} holds, and $\U$ and $\V$ satisfy (\ref{UV-define}) and (\ref{UVbound}).
-Assume $\kappa\leq\max\{\kappa_s,n\}$.
-Let $\alpha=\frac{1}{28\max\{L_f,\kappa\mu\}}$ and $b=\frac{\max\{\overline L_f,n\mu\}}{\max\{L_f,\kappa\mu\}}$.
-Then algorithm (\ref{non-acc-s1})-(\ref{non-acc-s4}) requires the time of $\bO((\kappa_b+\kappa)\log\frac{1}{\epsilon})$ communication rounds and $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$ stochastic gradient evaluations to find $\x^k$ such that $\E_{\xi^k}[\|\x^k-\x^*\|^2]\leq\epsilon$. \end{theorem} \begin{remark} Let's explain the time of communication rounds and stochastic gradient evaluations.
+\begin{remark} Let's explain the time of one communication rounds and one stochastic gradient evaluation.
 At each iteration, algorithm (\ref{non-acc-s1})-(\ref{non-acc-s4}) performs one round of communication, that is, each node $i$ receives information $x_{(j)}^k$ and $\blambda_{(j)}^k$ from its neighbors for all $j\in\N_{(i)}$.
 Then each node $i$ selects $\S_{(i)}^k$ randomly and computes $\nabla_{(i)}^k$ with $b$ stochastic gradient evaluations. $\nabla f_{(i)}(w_{(i)}^{k+1})$ is updated with probability $b/n$, and each time with $n$ stochastic gradient evaluations.
 So each node computes $b$ stochastic gradients in average at each iteration.
 Since the computation is performed in parallel across all the nodes, we say that each iteration requires the time of one communication round and $b$ stochastic gradient evaluations in average. \end{remark}